-\Pipeline includes assets from Life Molecular Imaging and Evergreen Theragnostics.
+^{}Pipeline includes assets from Life Molecular Imaging.
 These assets are not currently owned or controlled by Lantheus.
-The acquisitions are subject to the closing of the transactions, both of which are anticipated to close this year.
+The acquisition is subject to the closing of the transaction, which is anticipated this year.

-1. Collaboration with POINT Biopharma Global Inc. 2.
-Also known as 68Ga-RM2 3.
-Also known as 177Lu-RM2
+1. Also known as 68Ga-RM2 2.
+Also known as 177Lu-RM2.
+3. Collaboration with POINT Biopharma Global Inc.